markclements/website/evol_logic.md

     population?
 2. Make of list of the possible benefits and disadvantages of having an altered myostatin protein.
-3. Make a model by which the accumulation of mutations can be used to determine the relationship between organisms.
+3. Propose a model by which the accumulation of mutations can be used to determine the relationship between organisms.

 **Questions to ponder**